bw0rth/pync/docs/source/talking-to-servers.rst

 Talking to a web server
 -----------------------
-For example, we can pipe a GET request to a web server to retrieve the home page:
+You can send a GET request to a web server to receive the home page:

 .. tab:: Unix